infracost/docs/docs/infracost_cloud/key_concepts.md

 ### Customize project names

 When a long Terraform directory path exists, or paths such as `/tmp/plan.json` are used, the project name might be hard to understand.
-In such cases we recommend using a [**config-file**](/docs/features/config_file/) to set project names to something more understandable.
+In such cases we recommend using a [**config file**](/docs/features/config_file/) to set project names to something more understandable.

 Alternatively, the `--project-name` flag can also be used; you should set the same project name for both `diff` and `breakdown` commands, failing to use the same name for both breakdown and diff will result in odd diffs.